Choosing the Right Personal Injury Attorney After an Accident

 Friends & Acquaintances

-See if any of your friends or coworkers have hired an injury lawyer.
-You should place that lawyer on your list of candidates if they say good things about their experience.
+If any of your friends or coworkers have hired an injury lawyer, you should place that lawyer on your list of candidates if they say good things about their experience.

 However, don’t rely solely on someone else’s recommendation when choosing a lawyer.